KachiAlex/real-estate-marketplace/FINAL_MOBILE_APP_STATUS.md

 ## ðŸŽ‰ Success!

-This is a fully functional, production-ready Android mobile app for the Property Ark marketplace.
+This is a fully functional, production-ready Android mobile app for the PropertyArk marketplace.
 All work is done, all features are implemented, and the app is ready to use!

 **Status**: âœ… **COMPLETE & DEPLOYMENT-READY**